 James N. Herron

-Associate Professor of Pharmaceutics and Pharmaceutical Chemistry and Adjunct Associate Professor of Biomedical Engineering
+Associate Professor of Molecular Pharmaceutics and Adjunct Associate Professor of Biomedical Engineering

 Structural Immunology, Vaccines, Biosensors